HorBro38/media_skip/README.md

 # Media Skip for Ren'py
 by HB38

 This Project is a drop in library for adding an easy way to skip movies (and music) in Ren'Py.
+Here is an example of the default settings, which can be fully customized to match the style of your game:

 ![skip_movie](https://github.com/HorBro38/media_skip/blob/main/skip_video.gif?raw=true)